Tuesday, July 2, 2024

-Aurora Borealis Maine July 4, 1971
+Aurora Borealis Maine July 3, 1971 from 2008

 "I don't want to hit traffic tomorrow."

-By the Turnpike the trip to Bar Harbor was about two hours away, but I-95 was boring from Presque Isle to Miami, so I opted on the coastal road, smoking pot and listening to the Jefferson Airplane through the dark towns of Brunswick, Bath, and Wicassett.
+By the Turnpike the trip to Bar Harbor was about two hours away, but I-95 was boring from Presque Isle to Miami, so we opted on the coastal road, smoking pot and listening to the Jefferson Airplane through the dark towns of Brunswick, Bath, and Wicassett.

 Someplace outside of Camden John pointed to the sky.